 Similarly, combat in the game is given much more thought and polish than in previous Zelda titles.
 Instead of the relatively simple, puzzle-based encounters of previous Zeldas, Breath of the Wild's combat is much more tactical and deliberate, requiring the player to carefully control their movements, adapt to their enemies' attacks and carefully time their blocks, parries and dodges in order to not take hits (which can easily deplete numerous hearts apiece).
 Perfectly timed blocks, dodges and parries create openings for "Flurry strikes", allowing the player to land several quick attacks and maximize their damage while presenting minimal danger to themselves, which proves to be an integral strategy to defeating stronger foes.
 Enemies are also much more intelligent than in previous Zeldas, generally trying to gang up on the player when they can and retreating to get backup when they find themselves in a bad spot.
 This ensures that if the player approaches encounters with even mundane enemies without some consideration for strategy, they can quickly become overwhelmed; they often are better off using a nearby environmental object to their advantage (such as lighting a nearby explosive barrel or pushing a boulder down a hill at an enemy camp), taking a stealthy approach to pick off foes one at a time, or even avoiding combat entirely by seeking a new route to their destination.

 Only further adding to this is the game's equipment system, which is also a drastic changeup from earlier Zelda games.
-Nearly all weapons found in Breath of the Wild are finite, breaking after a set number of uses, and the player only has a limited number of inventory slots in which to carry them.
+Nearly all weapons found in Breath of the Wild are finite, breaking after a set number of uses, and the player only has a limited number of inventory slots in which to carry them (though they can buy more with Korok Seeds).
 Thus, managing what weapons the player has on hand and knowing when to use them also form an important part of the game's strategy - simply rushing in and beating on a foe with your strongest weapon is usually not the best plan when the same task can be done with a ranged attack or even avoided entirely.
-Even when the player must fight, they're generally much better off learning the timing of enemies attacks in order to create an opening for a flurry strike in order to make the most efficient use of their equipment.
+Even when the player must fight, they're generally much better off learning the timing of enemies attacks in order to create an opening for a parry or flurry strike in order to make the most efficient use of their equipment.

 As alluded to earlier, Breath of the Wild's armor system is also drastically changed up - in previous Zeldas, the various outfits available were straightforward defense boosts or simply a means to navigate through previously inaccessible areas or complete puzzles.
-The same is true to a degree here, but they also have the potential to radically change up the way the game is played - one can equip a Sheikah suit to reduce the amount of noise they make while moving, allowing them to more easily sneak up on enemies, or they can simply bolster their defenses in order to give themselves a greater advantage in all-out combat, for example.
-Others are more situational, such as the aforementioned warmer clothing that offsets the effects of colder environments.
+The same is true to a degree here, but they also have the potential to radically change up the way the game is played - one can equip a Sheikah suit to reduce the amount of noise they make while moving, allowing them to more easily sneak up on enemies (or past htem), or they can simply bolster their defenses in order to give themselves a greater advantage in all-out combat, for example.
+Others are more situational, such as the aforementioned warmer clothing that offsets the effects of colder environments, or a heatproof suit that lets them move around in the volcano area.

 Another dynamic of the game comes in its crafting system - specifically, the player's ability to cook and brew potions that have a number of effects.
 Cooking food items has an obvious effect - healing the player more efficiently than raw materials - though certain ingredients can also add temporary beneficial effects, such as temporary elemental resistance or maximum health boosts.
 Potions are similar, though they generally grant a lengthened benefit at the cost of restoring little (or no) health.
 Either way, these provide the player with an edge in dealing with difficult encounters or reaching an area they wouldn't normally be able to with their current abilities.